ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 <details><summary>Click here to view Step ④: Cleanup & reporting.</summary>

 - ④ When completely done with the entire project
   - Double-check for bad AI transcriptions by running ```delete-bad-ai-transcription``` in every folder of your collection.
-Do this by going ot the base folder and running the command: ```sweep call delete-bad-ai-transcription``` which runs our deleter inside each and every subfolder
+Do this by going ot the base folder and running the command: ```global /i call delete-bad-ai-transcription``` which runs our deleter inside each and every subfolder
   - If you have not made it part of your computer’s reboot automation scripts, manually run ```clean-up-AI-transcription-trash-files-everywhere.bat include-dot-files``` to clean up any remaining trash files and lockfiles
 </details>